fritzmg/Contao-isotope-payment-integration-novalnet/README.md

 # NOVALNET PAYMENT INTEGRATION FOR Contao-Isotope
-Novalnet’s Payment Plugin ensures simple and secure integration of payments and payment services for Contao-Isotope shops, allowing shop owners to automate the entire payment process from checkout till collection.
+Novalnet’s Payment Bundle ensures simple and secure integration of payments and payment services for Contao-Isotope shops, allowing shop owners to automate the entire payment process from checkout till collection.

 ## Integration requirements
-Novalnet merchant account is required for using this Novalnet Payment Gateway for Contao-Isotope.
-The plugin is available for Contao versions 4.10.4, Isotope versions 2.6.14 in the following languages: EN & DE
+Novalnet merchant account is required for using this Novalnet Payment Bundle for Contao-Isotope.
+The bundle is available for Contao versions 4.10.4, Isotope versions 2.6.14 in the following languages: EN & DE

 ## Advanced functions for payment processing
 -	Easy configuration of international and local payment methods
 -	One PCI DSS certified payment platform for all payment operations
--	Credit Card with 3D Secure
 -	Comprehensive fraud management solution with more than 60 supported modules
 -	Secure SSL encoded gateways
 -	On-hold transaction configuration for payments that exceed the pre-defined limit